WFNZ (AM): Talk radio and oldies

-Adult Standards and Z-Rock
+Adult standards and Z-Rock

 However, WAES failed to make much headway in the ratings, despite playing many of the songs it played in its heyday.
 It carried the satellite-delivered Oldies Channel format.
 After 18 months, on June 27, 1988, WAES began airing the "AM Only" adult standards satellite format during the day, and talk show hosts Bruce Williams, Neil Myers and Larry King at night.

 It brought back the WROQ call letters on January 18, 1990.
 It began playing heavy metal rock, flipping to the Z-Rock network, and rebranded as "Q61".
 The hard rock format only lasted a year.

-Back to Oldies
+Back to oldies

 On January 15, 1991, 610 AM became WGKL, and reverted to oldies after Adams Radio re-acquired the two stations.
 WGKL aired the "Kool Gold" satellite format, while the FM aired its sister network "Pure Gold".

 In October of that year, the station became WAQS (another phonetic play on its old calls) while keeping the oldies format.
 The flip to oldies was part of a company-wide initiative where most of Adams' AM stations flipped to the format.
 However, this resulted in the bankruptcy of the company, with their stations being placed in receivership and being sold off one by one.

 Sports talk

-On August 31, 1992, 610 AM became Charlotte's first all-sports station as "Sports 610 AM WAQS."
+On August 31, 1992, 610 AM became Charlotte's first all-sports station as "Sports 610 AM WAQS".
 Gerry Vaillancourt, formerly of WCNT, was the station's first local sports talk host, debuting on September 14.
 Another local host was Michele Tafoya, who was then known on-air as Mickey Conley.

 In March 1993, AT&T temporarily acquired WAQS and its FM sister station, WAQQ, while a permanent owner was being sought.
 Pyramid Broadcasting, then-owners of WRFX, bought the stations in September 1993, and WAQS became known as WRFX (AM).
 It began using the moniker "Fox 610 Sports" in May 1994.
 Pyramid merged with Evergreen Media in July 1995, resulting in WRFX-FM being spun off to SFX Broadcasting, and AM 610 going to Evergreen.

 WFNZ

-WRFX-AM switched its call letters to WFNZ, on November 20, 1995, with the slogan "Where Fans Rule."
-In December 1996, WFNZ (and Evergreen's 4 other Charlotte stations) were swapped to EZ Communications (Evergreen would receive EZ's Philadelphia stations WIOQ and WUSL in return).
+WRFX switched its call letters to WFNZ, on November 20, 1995, with the slogan "Where Fans Rule".
+In December 1996, WFNZ (and Evergreen's four other Charlotte stations) were swapped to EZ Communications (Evergreen would receive EZ's Philadelphia stations WIOQ and WUSL in return).
 American Radio Systems acquired EZ Communications in July 1997, followed by Infinity Broadcasting's acquisition of ARS in September.
 Infinity was renamed to CBS Radio in December 2005.

-On April 1, 1996, Vaillancourt moved to 1110 WBT.
+On April 1, 1996, Vaillancourt moved to WBT.
 One reason was that at WFNZ, he would have had to give up his role in Charlotte Hornets broadcasts.